 Modern cars have motion sensors that regulate the air-fuel mix and have knock sensors that will detect detonation.

-The first thing you will notice when your piston is failing is rattling/knocking sound, loss of power, misfiring and oil is burning.
+The first thing you will notice when your piston is failing is a rattling or knocking sound, loss of power, misfiring, and burning oil.
 Your dashboard will also most likely start showing the check engine light.

 What causes piston slap?

-The piston to wall clearance can be large enough so that the piston rocks from one side to another to cause the piston slap.
-Aluminum blocks tend to easily succumb to this problem than others.
+The piston-to-wall clearance can be large enough so that the piston rocks from one side to another to cause the piston slap.
+Aluminum blocks tend to more easily succumb to this problem than others.